MUNsdh/readthedocs/docs/source/Using the Profilometer in the Lab.rst

 .. image:: ../_static/images/Profilometer_3.png
    :width: 1000px

-This is file contains an executable file called "Profilometer.exe".
+This file contains an executable file called "Profilometer.exe".
 This is the program. **Do not move the executable outside of this folder**.
 If you wish to make this file quickly accessible, you will have to create a shortcut for it.

 **Note:** This program was made for Windows computers, so some (or all) the features may not work on other operating systems.